Bitslo/CableGuardian/README.md

 # CableGuardian
 Rotation (yaw) tracker for VR headsets
      - supported APIs: OculusVR, OpenVR (SteamVR)
      - tested with the Oculus Rift and the Valve Index.
-Should be compatible with other Oculus and OpenVR headsets as well (e.g. HTC Vive)
+Should be compatible with other Oculus and OpenVR headsets as well (e.g. Oculus Rift S and HTC Vive)

 The purpose of the application is to monitor your rotations in VR and thus:
      - improve the lifetime of the cable by preventing excessive twisting